-Students have a range of opportunities for clinical experience right from year one and at the early stage of the course these are usually located in the greater Belfast area.
+Students have a range of opportunities for clinical experience right from year one.
 From year three students will have opportunities to undertake placements in hospitals and general practices throughout Northern Ireland.

-Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE) and a designated medical education portal.
-A range of e-learning experiences are also embedded in the degree.
-In years three, four and five, learning in the clinical environment is supported by on-line lectures and DVDs.
+Information associated with lectures and assignments is often communicated via CANVAS (the QUB VLE) and a designated medical education portal.
+A range of on-line experiences are also embedded in the degree.
+In years three, four and five, learning in the clinical environment is supported by live and recorded lectures.
 An extensive suite of on-line clinical and communication skills training resources is also available.
 Interactive learning is supported by the use of audience response systems during lectures.
 Students in clinical years have access to an electronic logbook/portfolio to record learning activities.

-Currently, as part of the medical degree there are opportunities for students to take a clinical module in a European institution participating in the ERASMUS programme.
-Students may also opt to travel to other counties as part of the final year Elective module.
+Currently, as part of the medical degree there are opportunities for students to take a clinical module in a European institution by participating in an exchange programme.
+Students may also opt to travel abroad to other counties as part of the final year Clinical Elective module.

 There are practical classes throughout years one and two – these are designed to support learning in the basic sciences.
 Students will have the opportunity to undertake cadaveric dissection during the Anatomy components of the course.

-This is an essential part of life as a medical student when important directed reading, engagement with e-learning resources, reflection on feedback to date, research and preparation work for assignments are carried out.
+This is an essential part of life as a medical student.
+It comprises directed reading, engagement with on-line learning resources, reflection on feedback to date, research and preparation work for assignments.
 The development of reflective skills is supported through the use of portfolios.

 Significant amounts of teaching are carried out in groups (typically 8-40 students).
 These provide the opportunity for students to engage with academic staff who have specialist knowledge of the topic, to ask questions of them and to assess their own progress and understanding with the support of peers.
 Students should also expect to make presentations and other contributions to these groups.

 Progress tests are used to assess knowledge.
 Progress Testing allows students to track their development as a learner and provides opportunities for feedback.
-The General Medical Council (GMC) is currently developing proposals for the introduction of a Medical Licensing Assessment (MLA), designed to create a common threshold for entry on to the UK medical register.
+The General Medical Council (GMC) is introducing a Medical Licensing Assessment (MLA) in 2024.
+This is intended to create a common threshold for entry on to the UK medical register.